 Moderate exposure to thallium may cause diarrhea, abdomen pain, and nausea, resulting in hair loss (1).
 So, if even small amounts can cause problems, imagine what much higher amounts could do.

 This is why it’s essential to educate yourself.
-It allows you to choose the absolute best greens supplements on the market, those that have been Third Party Tested, Made in the U.S., and are 100% organic.
+It allows you to choose the absolute best greens supplements on the market, those that have been Third Party Tested, are Made in the U.S., and are 100% organic.

 The primary problem is that heavy metals accumulate in the body, and what seems to be a minor problem can, over time, develop into something much more.